KimHClass/ics4u-portfolio-site-github-pages-Srishail08/index.md

 ## About me
 A short intro (interests, goals, tools I’m learning).
+I am Srishail I like to play basketball and soccer, I would like to become a mechanical engineer, and I would like to master java.

 ---
 *Update this page by editing `index.md` in your repository.*